 - Official transcripts from each college or university attended (if applicable)

-Acceptance to the Continuing Education Program rests with the Director of Graduate and Professional Programs.
+Acceptance to the IAS rests with the director of individual programs and the Director of the IAS.
 The academic potential of each applicant is considered, and those judged to show promise of academic success are admitted.